Light induced magnetization in d-wave superconductors

-Expression for the current density in terms of the Keldysh component of $\check{g}$ reads \beg \en where $\langle...\rangle_\bn$ denotes averaging over the direction of the Fermi velocity, $\nu_F$ is the single-particle density of states and function $\hat{g}_2^K(\bn\eps;k)$ is given by \eqref{Ansatz4gK}.
+Expression for the current density in terms of the Keldysh component of $\check{g}$ reads \beg \en where $\langle...\rangle_\bn$ denotes averaging over the direction of the Fermi velocity, $\nu_F$ is the single-particle density of states at the Fermi level and function $\hat{g}_2^K(\bn\eps;k)$ is defined by \eqref{Ansatz4gK}.
 One can demonstrate by an explicit calculation that if we set $\varphi_{1\pm}=0$ in \eqref{Solution4g1p} then the $dc$-component of the second-order current response vanishes identically (see Appendix \ref{AppendixB} for details).

-By definition, function $\check{\Gamma}$ involves only one function $\check{g}_{1\pm}$ while $\check{\cal N}$ involves the product $\check{g}_{1\pm}\check{g}_{1\mp}$, (see Eqs. \eqref{DefMyGamma},\eqref{checkN}).
-For this reason, it will be convenient for us to consider the corresponding contributions separately ${\mathbf j}_{\mathrm{dc}}={\mathbf j}_{\mathrm{dc}}^{(\Gamma)}+{\mathbf j}_{\mathrm{dc}}^{({\cal N})}$.
-Since the resulting expressions turn out to be quite cumbersome, here we list the final result and refer the reader for details of the calculation to Appendix \ref{AppendixC}.
-After lengthy calculation we find that the leading contribution to the current is determined by the terms which involve the components of $\check{\Gamma}$.
-We thus have the following expression for the current density: \beg \en and function $J_\bn(\bk,\omega)$ has been defined in Appendix \ref{AppendixC}.
-Expression \eqref{jdcFINAL} is the main result of this paper.
-Furthermore, according to our discussion above, there should be no dc current flowing in the normal state, which means that function $J_{\bn}(k)$ must be proportional to superconducting order parameter $\Delta$.